-My favorite thing to create on Canva are my Pinterest images that you often find at the end of my blog posts.
-And I can make them in half the time it takes me to make a Pinterest graphic on Photoshop.
+My favorite thing to create on Canva is my Pinterest images that you often find at the end of my blog posts.
+And I can make them in half the time it takes me to make a Pinterest graphic in Photoshop.
 It’s so awesome and saves me so much time.
 Canva is completely free to register on and use.
 If you find it hard to make beautiful images for your blog, no worries girl.
 I got you.

 You don’t need to be a professional graphic designer or download fancy software.